djinna/docpad.gwenbell.com/src/documents/index.html.md

 title: What I'm Doing Right Now
 ---

+13 Mar 2013 | Inbox lit up like a christmas tree.
+Y'all give me a few to get back to you, am processing as fast as I can, while settling into Brooklyn.

 13 Mar 2013 | Made it!

 13 Mar 2013 | This flight just turned into a red eye!
 All good though, got some transitioning off coffeescript done.
 Hip, hip!